tpeterson17/Ledger-Activity/Lesson-Plan.md

 5. What is exception handling?
 6. What exceptions have we seen so far?
 Which of those have we handled?
 7. What is REST?
+8. What is JSON?
-8. What is a REST controller?
+9. What is a REST controller?
-9. What is RESTControllerAdvice?
+10. What is RESTControllerAdvice?
-10. Which HTTP verbs have we used?
+11. Which HTTP verbs have we used?
 What about HTTP status codes?

 ### Purpose